PatD/react-adventure-game-engine/README.md

 Most of the game's current status (player position on screen, inventory, flags) is maintained, during play, in app.js' state.
 Most components and custom code work to update this root-level state.
 There are probably enough things tracked in state aross multiple components to justify using some state management system, but that was overhead I didn't want in this learning effort.

 ## What's tracked in game state
 In the root component (app.js), state drives the user interface and interactivity.
+Every component and custom function serves to update state, and React renders the game based on that.

+#### General game state
 State  | Type | Notes
 ------------ | ------------- | -------------
 title | _string_ | Game title